-They require our kaimahi to think deeply and critically on how their work is informed by the aspirations and expectations of iwi and how their work either in design or delivery reflects a genuine and meaningful partnership.
+They require our kaimahi to think deeply and critically on how their work is informed by the aspirations and expectations of hapū, iwi and Māori and how their work either in design or delivery reflects a genuine and meaningful partnership.

-This does not mean every Te Pūkenga team needs to engage with or have a partnership relationship with iwi; rather it encourages kaimahi to reflect on their 'knowing' - perspectives and world views - and to check these against valid and reliable iwi and/or Māori-informed evidence.
+This does not mean every Te Pūkenga team needs to engage with or have a partnership relationship with with hapū, iwi or Māori; rather it encourages kaimahi to reflect on their 'knowing' - perspectives and world views - and to check these against valid and reliable iwi and/or Māori-informed evidence.